 While not all cases of night blindness are corrected by prescription glasses, in a large number of people just putting on their glasses can address night blindness.
 Prescription glasses are mostly in people who are nearsighted.

-10 tips to prepare for driving at night:
+10 tips for driving at night:

 - Get your annual vision exam.
 Night blindness affects millions of people.
 But in many cases, night blindness is corrected by a pair of prescription lenses or contacts.